codykwalker/AI_Librarian/README.md

 It will be interesting to see more refined clusters and their relations to year.

-Many thanks to my friends from the technology field, [Kamal](https://kampta.github.io/) and [Luyu](http://www.loyo.me/), that helped me find the resources.
+Many thanks to my friends from the technology field, [Kamal](https://kampta.github.io/) and [Luyu](http://www.loyo.me/), who helped me find the resources.